Learn Before

 Homonymous Hemianopia

-A very common post-stroke diagnosis is homonymous hemianopia, a visual disorder characterized by partial or complete blindness in the same visual field of both eyes.
-While some may spontaneously recover their vision (within the first few months) others endure permanent damage to their visual fields.
-Those who endure the permanent damage have a few different treatment options: optical therapy, eye movement therapy, and visual restitution therapy.
-Damage to the visual fields in this manner results in blindness on the same side of both eyes — a person with left-sided homonymous hemianopia might compensate for their blindness by turning their head to the left to see things with their right-sided visual fields.
+Homonymous hemianopia is a visual field defect characterized by partial or complete blindness in the same half of the visual field of both eyes.
+It is a very common post-stroke diagnosis, though it can also result from other brain trauma or tumors.
+While some patients spontaneously recover their vision within the first few months, others endure permanent damage.
+Individuals with permanent deficits have several treatment options, including optical therapy, eye movement therapy, and visual restitution therapy.
+To compensate, a person with left-sided homonymous hemianopia might turn their head to the left to bring objects into their intact right-sided visual field.

 0